a-b-street/abstreet/book/src/trafficsim/trips.md

 2. When a scenario is instantiated, every trip for every person passes through `TripSpec::maybe_new`.
 This transforms the origin, destination, and mode into a `TripSpec`.
-3. `TripSpawner` populates the `TripManager` with all of these trips.
+3. `TripSpec::to_plan` further validates these and attempts to repair impossible plans.
 Each `TripSpec` is turned into a list of `TripLegs`.
 The `TripSpec` is then passed to the discrete-event scheduler inside a `Command::StartTrip`.
    This way, `TripManager` knows about all trips immediately, and at the right time, each trip can be initiated.
 4. Later, the scheduler gets one of these commands, and calls `TripManager::start_trip` with the `TripSpec`.
 Each type of trip has its own initialization logic to kick off the first leg of the trip.